AdvancedCSS2024/idg1292-2024-oblig3-group_12/README.md

 Life of a fish.

+Fish eats plastic like pac-man, going across the screen.

 Can click on some plastic to remove it from the ocean.

 Story follows plastic thrown from a fishing boat, goes down into the ocean and gets eaten by fish, fish gets caught in a fish hook and gets eaten by the person that threw the plastic the fish ate.